DOREMUS-ANR/marc2rdf/README.md

     6. Click on "DOREMUS" ------> Display of all RDF triples generated from “XMLFile.xml”

+### Logging

+The application logs by default in a `log.txt` file in the root of the project.
+If required, change the file `src/main/resources/tinylog.properties`, according to [this documentation](https://tinylog.org/configuration).

 ### Commands

     gradle run                  ## start conversion of files